 Dimensions: 81 x 35 x 33 inches | Material: Genuine leather | Cushions: Foam, down, synthetic fiber

 "We absolutely love the low, rolled arms.
 In our experience, when you lay down on a sofa, the arms are so tall that you need a pillow to get comfortable.
 The Rasberry’s arms are at the perfect neck-supporting height, whether you’re lying on your side or back."—Stacey L. Nash, Product Tester

 Best Budget: IKEA MORABO Sofa

 Available in five colors

 Made partially with faux leather

-If you're looking for a budget-friendly find that won't sacrifice style, consider this fin from IKEA.
+If you're looking for a budget-friendly sofa that won't sacrifice style, consider this pick from IKEA.
 Tufted detailing on the back and bench seat makes the Morabo appear deceivingly expensive, and your choice of five hues means it can match virtually any space.

-This sofa is upholstered in two materials—GRANN, a strong-grain leather that covers the main surfaces, and BOMBSTAD, a faux leather fabric that blends in with the rest.
+This sofa is upholstered in two materials—GRANN, a strong grain leather that covers the main surfaces, and BOMBSTAD, a faux leather fabric that blends in with the rest.
 Its frame is a combination of materials and the finishing touch is chrome-plated steel legs.
 Plus, the cushions are filled with a mixture of foam and polyester wadding for softness and structure.
-While it’s lacking some top-of-the-line materials, it's a great option if you're designing on a budget.
+While it’s lacking some top-of-the-line materials, it's a great option if you're designing your room on a budget.